Solar panels are designed to help power your life year round.

 Some parts of winter solar panel maintenance are more hands-on, and making sure that snowfall does not interrupt energy collection is one of them.
 When panels are installed professionally, the specialist tries to position them in a way that ensures they collect as much energy as possible without interruption by things like falling or accumulating snow.
 They do this by installing the panels so that they face south, west or southwest.
 During the course of normal snowfall, snow doesn’t stick to the smooth surface of solar panels as it does to wood and roof shingles.
 That means that you won’t have to worry about clearing snow unless you have been dealing with something like unusually heavy snowfall or a blizzard.

 Remember that solar panels are durable enough to stand things like sleet and rainfall, and are engineered to withstand maximum snow loads for your area but they are not able to deal with the impact of a shovel that swings wide as you try and clear snow.
 You could easily crack the panels, which would render them useless.
 Carefully remove the snow with a soft broom or brush

-Once you have an understanding of what it takes to care for your solar panels, you will recognize that the benefits of consistent clean energy far outweigh the effort involved in proper maintenance.
+Once you have an understanding of what it takes to care for your solar panels, you will recognize that the benefits of consistent clean energy far outweigh the effort involved in proper winter solar panel maintenance.